MayhemBill/unstash/README.md

 # unstash

+I did this purely to spite V, I wouldn't recommend using it unless you know what you're doing :D -Bill

 Requires OpenSSH installed as well as safestrat (in-case of emergency)
 NOTE: These are not depends as this can also be run in Terminal but OpenSSH used when no homescreen icons are shown.